gustafguner/ci-server/README.md

 * [Java](https://docs.oracle.com/en/java/)

-Currently, these are the testing frameworks that the CI server can execute:
+Currently, these are the testing framework(s) that the CI server can execute:

 * [JUnit](https://junit.org/junit4/)